 Seven years later, Gage's body was exhumed and his skull and the tamping rod were taken to Dr. Harlow.
 Today, both can be seen at the Harvard University School of Medicine.

-As you have seen, while many reports of Gage's functioning in the aftermath of his mishap are often grossly exaggerated, the primary evidence does suggest that he did experience significant personality changes as a result of his injury.
-Unfortunately, we'll never know the exact extent of Gage's brain damage or precisely how his behaviors changed after the accident.
+While many reports of Gage's functioning in the aftermath of his mishap are often grossly exaggerated, the available evidence does suggest that he did experience at least some significant personality changes as a result of his injury.
+Unfortunately, we will never know the exact extent of Gage's brain damage or precisely how his behaviors changed after the accident.

 You can also learn more in this illustrated tour of Phineas Gage's life, including images of Gage himself and illustrations depicting his injury.